norihiro/obs-main-view-source/README.md

 If enabled, since the order of rendering sources changes, something might be affected.

-If no issues are reported with disabling this property, this property might be dropped in the future and fixed to enabled.
+If no issues are reported without disabling this property, this property might be dropped in the future and fixed to enabled.
+If you need this property, please file an issue not to deprecate.

 ## Build and install
 ### Linux